Skip to content

 These factors are described below.

-- Manual calculations: Manual calculations means that payroll was calculated by humans before automated payroll processing.
-The employers had to determine wages, deductions, and taxes by hand, which often led to miscalculations and human errors.
-These mistakes could have caused a business to ruin its financial stability, so payroll processing was needed to avoid errors.
+• Manual calculations: Employers had to determine wages, deductions, and taxes by hand, which often led to miscalculations and human errors.
+These mistakes threatened financial stability, making accurate payroll processing critical.

-- Paper-based record keeping: Paper-based record keeping means that payroll records are stored in physical files, which increases the risks of damage, loss, or theft.
-Maintaining physician records required a lot of work and extensive storage space, while the loss of payroll records could result in unpaid wages, tax penalties, and legal trouble.
+• Paper-based record keeping: Payroll records stored in physical files were vulnerable to damage, loss, or theft.
+Maintaining those records required extensive storage space, and losing them could result in unpaid wages, tax penalties, and legal trouble.

-- Time-consuming processes: Time-consuming processes mean that processing payroll manually and managing all its tasks, like tracking employee hours, calculating wages, and deducting taxes, took a long time.
-These long and tiring processes caused regular delays, and employees often had to wait for weeks to receive their wages.
+• Time-consuming processes: Tracking employee hours, calculating wages, and deducting taxes manually took a long time.
+Regular delays meant employees often waited weeks to receive their wages.

-- Limited oversight: Limited oversight means that without automated payroll processing, the business has limited supervision and monitoring over the processes.
-These limited oversights often led to fraud, wage theft, and inconsistent tax deductions.
+• Limited oversight: Without automated payroll processing, businesses had limited supervision over the process.
+This opened the door to fraud, wage theft, and inconsistent tax deductions.

-- Payroll fraud: Payroll fraud means that without automated payroll tracking, employers could easily change the records to underpay workers, underreport wages, or withhold payments without a huge risk of getting caught.
-This could lead to employee dissatisfaction or even cause the business to face legal issues and penalties.
+• Payroll fraud: Without automated payroll tracking, employers could easily alter records to underpay workers, underreport wages, or withhold payments.
+This led to employee dissatisfaction and exposed businesses to legal penalties.

 How has technology changed the traditional payroll system?